Est.2010

 The real value comes from curiosity: the more you explore and experiment with AI features, the more ways you’ll find to make your projects run smoother and your days a little easier.

-Project Managers that are continuously curious and testing new ways to get ahead with AI-driven processes will the most successful and employable over the AI revolution.
+Project Managers that are continuously curious and testing new ways to get ahead with AI-driven processes, will be the most successful and employable over the AI revolution.

 How AI is changing the role of the Project Manager